It has been 27 years since Route 66, America’s original east-west highway connecting Chicago to Los Angeles, was decommissioned.

 National Park Service Route 66 Corridor Preservation Program

 Description: Adminstered by the National Park Service, this site collaborates with private property owners; non-profit organizations; and local, state, federal, and tribal governments to identify, prioritize, and address Route 66 preservation needs.

 You can learn what Route 66, past and present, is all about or re-spark your interest in the subject with a variety of resources.
 A few of our favorite websites dedicated to the history of Route 66 include Mother Road: Historic Route 66 and Route 66 University, which includes a glossary of Route 66 terms and essays from those who have traveled the famed highway.

-Legendary Route 66 (pictured at right)
+Ghost Towns of Route 66 (pictured at right)

 Route 66 Backroads Book (pictured below)

 It’s not too late to get your kicks on Route 66.
 Although the route has been officially decommissioned as a U.S. Highway, large segments of the road remain intact and

 operational as state routes or business loops through towns.

 Many of the Mother Road’s motels, diners, and filling stations have faded into the landscape, but you can still enjoy many nostalgic motels, restaurants, and souvenir shops that are dotted along Historic Route 66.
 Here are a few resources to plan your trip:

 If you can’t make it to Route 66, bring the spirit of the road to your home, garage, or man cave.
 You can get everything from tin signs and neon signs for your garage or basement, tosalt and pepper shakers and paper towel holders for your kitchen, to weathervanes and thermometers for outside.
 Here are some of our favorite Route 66 items: